Prince Hall

 Prince Hall (c.
 1735/38 – December 7, 1807) was an American abolitionist and leader in the free Black community in Boston.
 He founded Prince Hall Freemasonry and lobbied for education rights for African-American children.
 He was also active in the Back-to-Africa movement.

-Hall tried to gain a place for New York's enslaved and free Blacks in Freemasonry, education, and the military, some of the most crucial spheres of society in his time.
+Hall tried to gain a place for New York's enslaved and free Blacks in Freemasonry, education, and the military.
 Hall is considered the founder of "Black Freemasonry" in the United States, known today as Prince Hall Freemasonry.
 He formed the African Grand Lodge of North America, and was unanimously elected its Grand Master and served until he died in 1807.
 Steve Gladstone, author of Freedom Trail Boston, states that Hall was "one of the most influential free black leaders in the late 1700s".

 There is confusion about his birth year, place of birth, parents, and marriages, partly because there were numerous "Prince Halls" during this period.

 Early life

-Hall was born between 1735 and 1738.
+Hall's exact birthdate, including year, is uncertain.
+Some sources cite 1735, others 1738, and one cites 1748.
 (Note: Death notices that link Prince Hall to African Lodge, published on December 7, 1807, say he died at the age of 72, suggesting he was born in 1735.
 A deposition dated August 31, 1807 records his age as "about 70 years".
 A letter written in 1795 by Reverend Jeremy Belknap, a founder of the Massachusetts Historical Society, places Hall's birth in 1737 or 1738, based upon Prince Hall's stated age when Hall and Belknap met.)
+The Prince Hall Grand Lodge of Massachusetts, in its Proceedings of 1906, opted for 1738, relying on a letter from Reverend Jeremy Belknap, a founder of the Massachusetts Historical Society.
+Hall's birthday is traditionally celebrated on September 14.
 His place of birth and parents are also unclear.
 (Note: The exact location where Prince Hall was born remains unknown.
 William H. Grimshaw asserted in his 1903 The Official History of Freemasonry among the Colored People in North America, that Hall was born in Bridgetown, Barbados, in 1748.
 Grimshaw believed Hall was the son of English leather merchant Thomas Hall, and his mother was of French descent.
 Historian Charles H. Wesley, in his 1977 work Prince Hall Life and Legacy, said there are unsubstantiated claims that William Hall was his father and his mother was a free woman of color.
 While Wesley and Walkes were keen to debunk Grimshaw and prove where Prince Hall was not born, they could not discover where he was born.
 Historian James Sidbury said: "It is more likely that he was a native of New England.")
 Hall mentioned in his writings that New England was his homeland.
-The Prince Hall Grand Lodge of Massachusetts, in its Proceedings of 1906, opted for 1738, relying on a letter from Reverend Jeremy Belknap, a founder of the Massachusetts Historical Society.
-Hall's birthday is traditionally celebrated on September 14.